 The Expert and Citizen Assessment of Science and Technology (ECAST) network brings together academic research, informal science education, citizen science programs, and non-partisan policy analysis to engage citizens.
 ECAST creates peer-to-peer deliberations to inform citizens about and solicit their input on science and technology policy issues, in an effort to more fully inform decision-making.
 Formally launched in April 2010, ECAST has conducted large-scale public deliberations in the United States on policy issues related to biodiversity, space missions, and climate and energy.

-Recruiting now!
-These focus groups will capture personal perspectives on the evolution of driverless car technology from a diverse group of participants in Baltimore and Cumberland, MD.
+These focus groups captured personal perspectives on the evolution of driverless car technology from a diverse group of participants in Baltimore and Cumberland, MD.

 Recruiting now!
 Participants at 8 different science center forums will learn about and discuss how communities should build resilience for dealing with weather and climate-related hazards.

 This innovative collaboration between NASA and ECAST offered ordinary citizens a say in decisions about the future of space exploration.